-With the programming talents of Jon Ayres, and the attention to detail that’s present in the synths and effects have you thought about analog modelling, or are you more interested in the future of sounds than recreating the past?
-Should we expect the Rob Papen 1176, or the RPJUNO any time soon?!
+With the programming talents of Jon Ayres, and the attention to detail that’s present in the synths and effects have you thought about analogue modelling, or are you more interested in the future of sounds than recreating the past?
+Should we expect the Rob Papen 1176, or the RPJUNO anytime soon?!

 I don’t throw marketing quotes about ‘analog sounding’ because I believe that a ‘good sound’ is a good sound.
 No matter where it comes from.

-Full analog gear will always sound different because it has no limitation in the upper spectrum… for instance an original MiniMoog generates harmonics above our hearing range and has no digital limitation (sample rate).
-There are endless discussions on forums about digital versus analog.
+Full analogue gear will always sound different because it has no limitation in the upper spectrum… for instance, an original MiniMoog generates harmonics above our hearing range and has no digital limitation (sample rate).
+There are endless discussions on forums about digital versus analogue.
 But I am tired of these discussions… really!

 Focus on making music and having fun.
 If you like to do this with hardware or software…doesn’t matter.
 The music is what counts, not the way you do it.